microsoft/typespec/docs/libraries/http/authentication.md

 ## Application hierarchy

-The `@useAuth` decorator can be used on a service, namespace, sub namespace, interface or operation.
+The `@useAuth` decorator can be used on a service namespace, sub-namespace, interface or operation.
 The security scheme specified will be applied to all operations contained in the type.
-A child typ with a `@useAuth` will **override** the security scheme of the parent type.
-If the goal is to append a new scheme you'll need to re-specify the same authentication as the parent as well as the new scheme.
+A child type with a `@useAuth` will **override** the security scheme of the parent type.
+If the goal is to append a new scheme, you must re-specify the security schemes on the parent and add the new scheme.

 ### Examples